|

 A: This is the most common question we receive.
 The height is

-restricted by how far the operator can comfortably see the helicopter and it's
+restricted by how far the operator can comfortably see the helicopter and its

 Q: What camera do you use?